 Are you making a card, pamphlet, booklet, or origami piece that requires clean folds and crisp creases?
 A bone folder is the answer.
 Used originally for folding letters and traditionally made of wood, bamboo, or genuine bone, this tool reached commercial popularity when, in 1889, J. C. Forman of Cleveland, Ohio, patented an aluminum version that was sturdy and cheap to manufacture.
 Today these tools, although still called bone folders, are made of a variety of plastics, woods, and metals (and there are still some made of genuine bone).
 To achieve a precise line and a knife-sharp crease, peruse our roundup below to find the best product for your needs.

-A simple folder with one end rounded and the other shaped in a soft point, this 6-inch tool is made of durable plastic.
-The smooth surface won’t damage paper, and the pointed tip is great for scoring, cutting clay, and getting into hard-to-reach corners.
+If you don’t like the idea of handling bone, go with one made of plastic.
+This is a basic but dependable folder with one end rounded and the other shaped in a soft point, measuring six inches long.
+The plastic is durable and smooth, with clean edges that feel good in the hand and won’t damage paper.
+The pointed tip excels at scoring, cutting clay, and getting into hard-to-reach corners.
 Though the plastic construction may not be as tough as bone, this sharp-folding tool is a great addition to any studio, classroom, or office.

-This set of four bone folders is a great option for those looking for a variety of shapes for maximum versatility.
+This set of four bone folders is a great option for artists who need different shapes to satisfy a variety of highly specific jobs.
 Made of heavy-duty plastic, these tools glide easily on paper and create pin-straight edges.
 The standard bone folder is great for folding cards—or use the knifelike folder with a pointed tip to burnish your crease.
 The curved tailbone folder helps make origami folds with its curved edges and tail, and the pointed-tip tool is great for bookbinding or smoothing out glue bubbles.